dhthwy/r/README.md

 Plenty of whores near me who dont fuck with peoples time and money.

-I dont Fucking need an idiot whore.
+I dont Fucking need an idiot whore or their idiot pimp.
+You disgusting.

+The fact you try to have your pimp manage me.
+Ew.
+Dirty fucking pig whore.
 "